WVGB: WSIB

 In 1957, the Sea Island Broadcasting Company was incorporated, signaling the beginning of a bid to bring a second station to Beaufort, which already had one, the daytime-only WBEU (960 AM).
 However, it was another company with the same name but different stockholders that applied two years later to construct a 100-watt station on 1490 kHz at Beaufort.
 The Federal Communications Commission (FCC) approved the application on July 26, 1961, after reaching a settlement with Ben Davies, who also sought the frequency.
 Construction took place in late 1961, in advance of a January 1962 opening.

-The original shareholders sold WSIB in 1965 to the Sea Island Broadcasting Corporation of S.C., which was controlled by Charles Bell, the station's chief engineer, with the Merrill and Klatt families owning the remainder.
+The original shareholders sold WSIB in 1965 to the Sea Island Broadcasting Corporation of S.C., which was controlled by Charles Bell, the station's chief engineer, with the Merritt and Klatt families owning the remainder.
 Bell applied for and received power increases to 500 watts daytime, activated in 1967, and 250 watts at night, effective in 1969.

 On November 28, 1973, the FCC issued an order to Sea Island Broadcasting Corporation ordering it to show cause why its license should not be revoked for fraudulent billing practices.
 The case was designated for hearing, and in May 1975, FCC examiner Chester F. Naumowicz issued an initial decision calling for its revocation.
 Naumowicz charged Bell with making a series of false statements to the FCC and its investigators in connection with the case, which probed the use of "double billing" between 1971 and 1973, and noted that the actions "merited the severest sanctions".
 Double billing was a type of fraud in relation to co-op advertising for local distributors of national products and services; WSIB would charge the national firm double the actual cost of advertising then rebate half that amount to the local business.
 Bell lodged an appeal, while his attorneys released a statement noting of their "shock" at the ruling.